itpropaul/itpropaul.github.io/RCTotD/Resources_for_Analyzing_Windows_Logs.md

 Site From JPCert that shows Event Log evidence of attacker tools after they've infiltrated the network: <https://jpcertcc.github.io/ToolAnalysisResultSheet/>

-[Update 12/30/2020]<br>
-In a similar vein to the last resource, the following resource from Forward Defense discusses common attacker techniques/tools to laterally move through an environment and the Windows Event Log evidence of how to detect that activity. <https://www.forwarddefense.com/pdfs/Lateral-Movement-Analysis.pdf>

 Two fantastic open source projects doing work with mapping Windows Event Logs to Mitre ATT&CK Techniques:
 - <https://github.com/mitre-attack/attack-datasources> by Jamie Williams, Jose Rodriguez, and Adam Pennington
 - <https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES> by Samir Bousseaden

+[Update 12/30/2020]<br>
+In a similar vein to the last resource, the following resource from Forward Defense discusses common attacker techniques/tools to laterally move through an environment and the Windows Event Log evidence of how to detect that activity. <https://www.forwarddefense.com/pdfs/Lateral-Movement-Analysis.pdf>

 [Update 3/4/2021]<br>
-A relatively new resource to this realm of Windows Logging resources is a site called <what2log.com>.
-I first discovered it from this SANS webcast titled, "Life is a Bit Easier with What2Log.com | Mick Douglas & Flynn Weeks" <https://youtu.be/JSEGfYsP7zQ>.<br>
+A relatively new resource to this realm of Windows Logging resources is a site called <https://what2log.com>.
+I first discovered it from this SANS webcast titled, [Life is a Bit Easier with What2Log.com | Mick Douglas & Flynn Weeks](https://youtu.be/JSEGfYsP7zQ). <br>
 They are admittedly light on content as it's new, but what they do have is looking great so far.
 The site's format is very approachable.<br>
 In a nutshell they teach what to log, why, and how to capture said logs.
 They also have a great blog.